arcturus-prime/resync/binal-sync/doc/protocol.md

 # Plugin Protocol
 Communication with the client is done over TCP.
-Every interaction is sent as a JSON object.
-We refer to these objects as messages.
+Every interaction is sent as a JSON object, which we refer to as messages.
 Messages are always newline-separated and single-line.
 The rationale for JSON messages is that Python has a built-in JSON parser, so plugin developers can avoid the headache of custom parsing.

 ## Messages
 Every message contains a `kind` field that denotes what kind of message it is.
 Any additional fields are then assigned depending on the kind.